top of page

 ABOUT

-Dayna Heaviside is an artist based in the North of England and is a PhD student at Leeds Beckett University.
+Dayna Heaviside is an artist based in the North of England and is a PhD candidate at Leeds Beckett University.
 Her research explores issues of agency surrounding the body that are accelerated by the internet and its productions of space.
-The work is driven by a close engagement with critical theory, and particularly draws upon discourses surrounding sexual difference, desire, deconstruction and surveillance capitalism.
+The work is driven by a close engagement with critical theory, and particularly draws upon discourses surrounding sexual difference, desire, deconstruction and image economies.

 Returns to the Bed: Practices of Écriture Féminine in Visual Economies.